-- 1 Select = > Activity Profiles. - 2 Select an option: - · Select a profile. - Select Create New to add or copy a profile. - 3 If necessary, edit the name and color for the profile. - 4 Select an option: - Select Data Screens to customize the data screens and data fields (Adding a Data Screen, page 20). - Select Default Ride Type to set the type of ride that is typical for this activity profile, such as commuting. - TIP: After a ride that is not typical, you can manually update the ride type.
-Accurate ride type data is important for creating bike friendly courses. - Select Segments to turn on your enabled segments (Enabling Segments, page 4). - Select ClimbPro to enable the ClimbPro feature (Using ClimbPro, page 12). - Select Alerts to customize your training alerts (Alerts, page 20). - Select Auto Features > Auto Lap to set how laps are triggered (Marking Laps by Position, page 20). - Select Auto Features > Auto Sleep to automatically enter sleep mode after five minutes of inactivity (Using Auto Sleep, page 21). - Select Auto Features > Auto Pause to change when the activity timer automatically pauses (Using Auto Pause, page 21). - Select Auto Features > Auto Scroll to customize the display of the training data screens when the activity timer is running (Using Auto Scroll, page 21). - Select Timer Start Mode to customize how the device detects the start of a ride and automatically starts the activity timer (Starting the Timer Automatically, page 21). - Select Nutrition/Hydration to enable food and drink consumption tracking. - Select Navigation > Map to customize the map settings (Map Settings, page 12). - Select Navigation > Routing to customize the routing settings (Route Settings, page 12). - Select Navigation > Navigation Prompts to show navigation messages using a map view or text prompt.
+- 1 Select Menu > Settings > Activity Profiles. - 2 Select an option: - · Select a profile. - Select Create New to add or copy a profile. - 3 If necessary, edit the name and color for the profile. - 4 Select an option: - Select Data Screens to customize the data screens and data fields (Adding a Data Screen, page 19). - Select Default Ride Type to set the type of ride that is typical for this activity profile, such as commuting. - TIP: After a ride that is not typical, you can manually update the ride type.
+Accurate ride type data is important for creating bike friendly courses. - Select Segments to turn on your enabled segments (Enabling Segments, page 4). - Select ClimbPro to enable the ClimbPro feature (Using ClimbPro, page 11). - Select Alerts to customize your training alerts (Alerts, page 19). - Select Auto Features > Auto Lap to set how laps are triggered (Marking Laps by Position, page 19). - Select Auto Features > Auto Sleep to automatically enter sleep mode after five minutes of inactivity (Using Auto Sleep, page 20). - Select Auto Features > Auto Pause to change when the activity timer automatically pauses (Using Auto Pause, page 20). - Select Auto Features > Auto Scroll to customize the display of the training data screens when the activity timer is running (Using Auto Scroll, page 20).

+- Select Timer Start Mode to customize how the device detects the start of a ride and automatically starts the activity timer (Starting the Timer Automatically, page 20). - Select Nutrition/Hydration to enable food and drink consumption tracking. - Select Navigation > Map to customize the map settings (Map Settings, page 11). - Select Navigation > Routing to customize the routing settings (Route Settings, page 11). - Select Navigation > Navigation Prompts to show navigation messages using a map view or text prompt. - Select Navigation > Sharp Bend Warnings to enable navigation warning messages for difficult turns. - Select GPS Mode to turn off GPS (Training Indoors, page 5) or change the satellite setting (Changing the Satellite Setting, page 20).